michelesr/thesis/src/context.md

 # Context

-Computer Science is a young discipline, but even if young it evolved over a few amount of decades.
-The diffusion of personal computers and internet, as well as mobile devices and cloud computing in the last years lead to an exponential increase of information technology related products and services usage, thus incrementing also the necessity of the improvement of productivity in software development organizations.
+Computer Science is a young discipline, but even if young it drastically evolved over a few amount of decades.
+The diffusion of personal computers and internet, as well as mobile devices and cloud computing in the last years lead to an exponential increase of information technology related products and services usage, thus incrementing also the necessity of productivity improvement in software development organizations.
 To overcome this necessity, different development methodologies has been applied.
 These methodologies regard different area of interest in the software development, and in particular three distinct
 categories:

-- architecture
+- Architecture
-- infrastructure
+- Infrastructure
-- development process model
+- Development Workflow

-## Software architecture
+## Software architectures

 The first developed applications in the history of information technology weren't equipped with a well defined software architecture.
 For simple, small,